-In Trysil, the whole family can take the same lift to the top of a slope and then choose their level of difficulty for the descent different pistes of varying degrees.
+In Trysil, the whole family can take the same lift to the top of a slope and then choose their level of difficulty for the descent, with different pistes of varying degrees.
 Green, red, blue and black runs are all available, ready prepped for optimum ski experiences.
 A ski destination for the whole family.

 Trysil is also home to one of Norway's best and largest terrain parks.

 The season starts early in Trysil.
 Skiing begins as early as 1 November and the season lasts up until 21 April.
 Fortunately, snow coverage is never a problem.
 If necessary, the resort can fire up some of the largest and most advanced snow‐production equipment in Norway.
 All in all, this means more than 150 skiing days for you – and just as many nights preparing the slopes for the people working at the resort.

 If, against all expectations, winter should fail to arrive on time, Trysil will refund the money you paid for your skiing holiday.
 Accommodation, skiing lessons, ski hire and ski lift passes are all included in the snow pledge.

 Evening and early morning skiing

 On Fridays, Sundays and Tuesdays, Trysil offers evening skiing.
 You can enjoy skiing on floodlit slopes until 8 pm.

 If you would like an extra‐early start to your day, the resort offers early morning skiing every Wednesday and Saturday from 5 February until 19 April.
 Early birds who want to start the day with a good breakfast in Høgegga and then head off onto the newly prepared slopes can opt for early morning skiing.
 This offer is only open to small groups, to allow you to experience the exclusive feeling of having the slopes to yourself for a few hours.
 Just remember to book the day before.